offGustavo/md-agenda.nvim/README.md

 ```

 ## Roadmap
-- Using a custom function for folding instead of markers. (medium priority)
+- Using a custom function for folding instead of markers. (help needed)

 ---